 Investigation of the major animal phyla, illuminating the widely different ways in which functioning animals are constructed.
 Emphasis on protozoans and arthropods.
 Dissection is involved.
 Experience in recognizing and culturing invertebrates.
 Six hours laboratory/lecture.

-Prerequisites: BIOL 238 or EVST 100.
+Prerequisites: BIOL 238 (or BIOL 131 and BIOL 133).
+Offered as needed.